 In general, Japanese people are taught to be thoughtful and respectful to others.
-They put emphasis on harmony and peaceful relationship, and try to avoid conflicts as much as possible.
-In addition, there is a famous Japanese word “Giri and Ninjo” which refers to sympathy and compassion to others.
+They put emphasis on harmony and peaceful relationships, and try to avoid conflicts as much as possible.
+In addition, there is a famous Japanese word “Giri and Ninjo ” which refers to sympathy and compassion to others.
 It is widely considered as one of the most valued concepts which is essential for better human relationships.
 On the other hand, it also has a negative aspect as they are not good at coming up with innovative ideas through discussions.
-However, they are proud of this national character and always welcome tourists with hart warming hospitality!
+However, they are proud of this national character and always welcome tourists with heart warming hospitality!

 Japan Wonder Travel Tours

 If you need some help to organize your trip to Japan, you should definitely check out our private tour including English guide.
 We’re glad to help you make your trip to Japan a safe, comfortable, and unforgettable memory!